 - What needs to happen for the project to be successful?

 - Is a proposed implementation dependent upon an infrastructure upgrade currently in-flight?
 Is there an upgrade that needs to be considered before your project has a chance to start?

 - If so, how is the upstream work progressing, and what are its chances of on-schedule delivery?

 - Are there downstream efforts that will experience delays if dates are not met?

-Risk can arise from a variety of sources.
-Dependencies entail risk, people and vendors entail risk, cost overrun, changes in priorities, inadequate requirements, and they all entail risk.
+Risk arises from a variety of sources.
+Dependencies, people and vendors, cost overrun, changes in priorities, inadequate requirements, and more all entail risk.
 If a project on the table is light on identified risks, spend more time trying to anticipate what might go wrong.
-Execution risks should be categorized by potential impact and contingency plans outlined for each.
+Execution risks should be categorized by potential impact and contingency plans must be outlined for each.